The Rosses: History

-In the 16th century, a number of ships from the Spanish Armada sank off or landed off its coast.
+In the late 1580s, a number of ships from the Spanish Armada sank off or landed off its coast.

 Economy

 Historically the Rosses has relied heavily on hospitality, tourism and the fishing industry as the mainstays of its economy.
 The area has its own indigenous supermarket chain called The Cope which has been quite successful.
 There is very little manufacturing industry in the Rosses apart from a few companies located in Dungloe.

 The Cope is a cooperative indigenous to the area, with two major stores in Dungloe (one of which is pictured) and several others around other parts of the Rosses.

 Tourism

 The area claims a large proportion of Donegal's tourist income, due to its renowned scenery and its many festivals, including the Mary From Dungloe International Festival.
 There is a very strong tradition of marching bands emanating from the region; the area boasts many All-Ireland championship bands in all grades and disciplines.